A unique collection of NFTs brought to you by the team behind Solana’s DeGods

 To gain customization rights, holders must stake their y00ts for 30 days, then a ⓨ Token is added to the y00t’s metadata.

-- There will be a maximum of 6 ⓨ’s any y00t can hold
+- There is a maximum of 6 ⓨ’s any y00t can hold

 - Metadata Example: “ⓨ Tokens: 1”